Substantial Changes to Horse Insurance Are Good for All

 Source: Acera Insurance (formerly CapriCMW)

 With over 45 years in the insurance business, Acera Insurance (formerly CapriCMW) understands their clients’ changing needs.
-As of July 1, 2021, they began offering a dramatically updated EquiCare Mortality and Medical insurance product in line with what horse owners and riders are looking for.
-The EquiCare policy includes life insurance for horses plus coverage for unexpected veterinarian expenses, but today’s horse industry is very different from yesteryear, and the new EquiCare Mortality and Medical insurance reflects those changes.
+In July 1, 2021, they began offering a dramatically updated EquiCare Mortality and Medical insurance product in line with what horse owners and riders are looking for.
+The EquiCare policy includes life insurance for horses plus coverage for unexpected veterinarian expenses, but today’s horse industry is very different from yesteryear, and the EquiCare Mortality and Medical insurance reflects those changes.

 For example, the revamped policy rewards horse owners who provide routine veterinary care to their horses with substantially lower premiums.
 That means if your horse receives regular wellness checks, dental work, vaccinations, and other routine care, you will pay less to insure your horse — a boon to horse owners who already do everything they can to keep their horses sound and healthy.